Frequently Asked Questions

 Who can buy a CLT home?

 CLT homes are intended to serve limited income, working class people and families.
-Prospective home buyers may not exceed a designated income threshold (this varies, depending on unit type).
+Prospective home buyers may not exceed a designated income threshold (this varies, depending on unit type – see this chart for details related to Project 1096).
 They must also sign a statutory declaration, stating that they do not have the resources required to purchase a comparable home at standard market rates, and agree to the not-for-profit terms that make these homes “affordable forever”.
 All home-buyers must secure their own financing.

 How is the initial sale price set for a CLT home?